BirdeeHub/ode/README.md

 learning how to write a programming language

+No, I have not read anything on the topic.
+I'm just going to try it.

 learning rust

 currently its just a tokenizer but this is all of the rust code I have ever written in my life so thats a good start!